hyperledger/besu/docs/Using-Pantheon/Transactions/Transaction-Pool.md

 * [`--tx-pool-max-size`](../../Reference/Pantheon-CLI-Syntax.md#tx-pool-max-size) command line option to specify the maximum number of transactions in the node transaction pool

+* [`tx-pool-retention-hours`](../../Reference/Pantheon-CLI-Syntax.md#tx-pool-retention-hours) command line option to specify the maximum number of hours to retain pending transactions in the transaction pool

 * [`newPendingTransactions`](../../Pantheon-API/RPC-PubSub.md#pending-transactions) and [`droppedPendingTransactions`](../../Pantheon-API/RPC-PubSub.md#dropped-transactions)
 RPC subscriptions to notify of transactions added to and dropped from the node transaction pool